 You can control how the map looks when it opens by adding parameters to the map link.
 If you click a GISsurfer link that has no parameters, then the default map of the world will open.
 Like so:

 Three of the most important parameters are center, zoom and basemap.
 Below are two example map links using those parameters.
 Find the '?' character in the following links.
 To the left of the '?' is the command to start GISsurfer.
 To the right of the '?' are parameters that control how the map looks when it opens.
 Each parameter is in the form name=value.
 Every parameter name, except the first one, has a '&' character in front.

 Seattle space needle

 To learn about other parameters you can include in a GISsurfer map link, see one of the PDF files near the top of this page.
 And as you make your own GISsurfer map links, make sure there are no spaces in the map link.
-Use the underline character when you specify the basemap name and any overlays that will be 'on' when the map opens.
+Use the underline character instead of a space when you specify the basemap name and any overlays that will be 'on' when the map opens.

 And sometimes data on the map will be hard to see.
 Maybe the data consists of small dots and/or the data has the same color as the basemap.
 If you change the basemap to "All white basemap" then the only thing on the screen will be data.

-Tips for using overlays1.
-Overlay stacking order and attribute data
+1. Overlay stacking order and attribute data

 The best way to learn about overlay stacking order and attribute data is to play with a map.
 Below is a GISsurfer map link I produced with lots of overlay layers related to rain and floods.
 After the map opens, click the basemap button (next to the 'Menu' button) then look under the 'Overlay' heading (mobile users scroll down).
 Overlays that are 'on' are stacked on top of each other and assigned a number starting with 1.
 Click an overlay to turn it on and again to turn it off.
 Each time you turn an overlay on it may take a few seconds for the data to appear.